Starship flight test 5: Mission summary

 The mission profile for flight test 5 differed from the previous flight.
 While Ship 30 splashed down in the Indian Ocean, as Ship 29 did, B12 shut off its engines thirteen seconds earlier and returned to the launch site for a catch.

 After launching and delivering the Starship upper stage to an altitude of 69 km on a trajectory heading toward space, the Super Heavy booster flipped around and fired its Raptor engines to return to the launch site.
-As the booster approached the launch pad, the launch mount reactivated its water deluge system to prevent destruction.
+As the booster approached the launch pad, the launch mount reactivated its water deluge system to prevent damage.
 The booster slowed to a near hover and did a horizontal slide maneuver to line itself up with two massive "chopstick" arms on the launch tower, "Mechazilla".
 The arms then closed around the booster before the engines shut down.

 The upper-stage Starship spacecraft reached an apogee of 212 km (132 mi) before a controlled water landing in the Indian Ocean.
 Video showed minor damage to the control flaps during re-entry, but despite this, it splashed down with high accuracy in the water near a pre-positioned buoy that captured video of the splashdown.
 Ship 30, which was never intended to be recovered, erupted in a large fireball about 16 seconds after it hit the water.